martkis/Hotel-PLSQL/README.md

 # Hotel-PLSQL

-> the project documentation can be found in the HOTEL.pdf in this repository.
+> Project documentation can be found in the HOTEL.pdf in this repository.